TheFifthRider/fate-slash-fate/docs/stats.md

 Used for anything that requires athletic skill or acumen in order to accomplish.
 Athletics will often be used to roll for climbing checks, speed challenges and dodging in a non combat situation.

-### Crafts

-The ability to create.
-Whether it be mechanical skill or magical, this represents your ability to craft items from various sources.
-It also represents artistic prowess.
-Crafts will be called into question when attempting to make Advantages mostly, though it may be used in other ways.

 ### Discover

 A combination of the old skill Notice and Investigate.
 Discover is the Skill used primarily to search for information or notice things within your vicinity.
 A player will use Discover to search rooms, notice incoming attacks and projectiles or search through stacks of documents or books.
 Discover is used when players don’t have time, otherwise use Research.

 ### Finesse

 There is a difference between doing something and doing something skillfully.
 Anyone can paint but an artist is capable of masterpieces for instance.
 Finesse is used when fine motor skills or precision.
 Things like lockpicking, building mechanically complex machines, sleight of hand are all checks.
-Finesse can also be rolled to create Advantages that can be used with Crafts to make things otherwise not possible.
+Finesse can also be rolled to create Advantages to make things otherwise not possible.

 ### Insight